 I am Jay Francois-Campbell.
 Professional theatrical tailor, author and pattern cutter.

-I visualise and create bespoke garments for men and women in the realm of performance.
+Tailor services allow me to visualize and create bespoke garments for men and women in the realm of performance.

 Hi there.